KaranGautam93/News-Aggregator/README.md

 ### Docker Laravel Setup
-Pre-requisites - docker and Xdebug for test coverage
+Pre-requisites - docker and Xdebug for code coverage

 1. Clone the repo and navigate into it.
 2. Run `docker-compose up -d --build`